In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Overview and motivation

-Data retrieval and visualization in High-Performance Computing applications have long been a bottleneck.
-Current techniques for visualizing exascale simulations involve writing a temporal slice of a subset of the data to disk, often at a much coarser resolution than the original data, which leads to a significant portion of information being disregarded and potentially lost, followed by post-processing.
-In practice, this usually means that the data are stored only at specific time steps.
-An exascale simulation would output terabytes of data, resulting in a significant portion of the compute time spent on I/O~\cite{byna2020exahdf5}.
-Nevertheless, the scale of such discrete geometry visualization will push commercial rendering engines like Mantra and Arnold to the limit.
-The amount of data would be several orders of magnitude higher at exascale levels, making the simulation spend most of the compute time in I/O.
+Data retrieval and visualization in HPC applications have long been a bottleneck.
+Current techniques for visualizing regional-scale simulations involve writing a temporal slice of a subset of the data to disk, often at a much coarser resolution than the original data, which leads to a significant portion of information being disregarded and potentially lost.
+In practice, the simulation data are only stored at specific time steps, often every 1,000 or 10,000 steps, followed by post-processing of data.
+A regional-scale simulation would output up to terabytes of data, resulting in a significant portion of the compute time spent on I/O~\cite{byna2020exahdf5}.
+Nevertheless, such regional-scale discrete geometry visualization will not be efficient or scalable without leveraging distributed computing.

 Running the visualization and simulation in tandem avoids data transfer bottleneck, enabling scientists to monitor and modify simulation parameters in real-time.
-In-situ visualization libraries such as ParaView Catalyst and SENSEI offer the ability to couple existing data models (such as VTK) to query regions of interest and to render simulations.
-However, scaling rendering engines to exascale simulations remains a challenge requiring billions of lightpaths to be rendered.
+In situ visualization libraries such as ParaView Catalyst and SENSEI offer the ability to couple existing data models (such as VTK) to query regions of interest and to render simulations.
+However, scaling rendering engines to regional-scale simulations remains a challenge requiring billions of lightpaths to be rendered.
 Most rendering engines only sample a limited number of random light paths at each step.
 Thus, the visual quality of rendered images suffers from estimator variance, which appears as visually distracting noise~\cite{yang2021foveated}.
-Ray tracing engines such as TACC Galaxy~\cite{abram2018galaxy} (\url{https://github.com/tacc/galaxy}) offer distributed asynchronous in-situ visualization capabilities for exascale simulations.
+Ray tracing engines such as TACC Galaxy~\cite{abram2018galaxy} (\url{https://github.com/tacc/galaxy}) offer distributed asynchronous in situ visualization capabilities for regional-scale simulations.

-In this study, we develop an in-situ visualization technique to simulate and render regional-scale landslides by coupling the CB-Geo MPM code for large-deformation modeling with distributed asynchronous ray tracing engine TACC Galaxy.
-We apply the developed in-situ visualization technique in MPM to simulate and visualize the disastrous 2014 Oso landslide, also known as the SR 530 landslide, which occurred in the northwest Washington state in the US, resulting in an 1100 m runout.
+In this study, we develop an in situ visualization technique to simulate and render regional-scale landslides by coupling the CB-Geo MPM code for large-deformation modeling with distributed asynchronous ray tracing engine TACC Galaxy.
+We apply the developed in situ visualization technique in MPM to simulate and visualize the disastrous 2014 Oso landslide, also known as the SR 530 landslide, which occurred in the northwest Washington state in the US, resulting in an 1100 m runout~\cite{yerro2019runout}.